-Chapter 4.
-Here it shall only be noted that the magnetic moments of electrons paired in an orbital sum to a zero total magnetic moment symbolized by the opposite arrows on the left in Figure 1.14.
-Therefore, only a single state is possible in an external magnetic field, which is defined as singlet state, S. In the triplet state, however, the magnetic moments of the unpaired electrons do not cancel out each other (thick arrows in Figure 1.14).
-The individual magnetic moments of the two unpaired electrons can be combined in three ways ($\alpha\alpha$, $\beta\beta$, $\alpha\beta$) in an external magnetic field.
+Figure 1.15 Possible orientations of the magnetic moments of the electron spin of two electrons and the corresponding total magnetic moment (thick arrow) in the vector representation.
+In the singlet state the magnetic moments of the individual electrons (thin unpaired electrons do not cancel each other out (thick arrows in Figure 1.15).
+The individual magnetic moments of the two unpaired electrons can be combined in three ways $(\alpha\alpha,\,\beta\beta,\,\alpha\beta)$ in an external magnetic field.
 This is the origin for the name triplet state (T).
 S and T are also called the multiplicity of an electronic state.
-Because the electrons with the same spin cannot be simultaneously at the same place (Pauli's rule) the repulsive interactions between these electrons are generally smaller.
+Because electrons with the same spin cannot be simultaneously at the same place (Pauli's rule) the repulsive interactions between these electrons are generally smaller.
 As a consequence, triplet states are usually lower in energy than the respective singlet states.

-Figure 1.15 shows how the formation of a triplet state typically takes place.
-The triplet state is usually also populated from the vibrational ground state of an excited singlet state, $S_1(\nu' = 0)$.
-The corresponding transition, $S_1 \rightsquigarrow T_1$, is called intersystem crossing.
-As in the case of internal conversion, intersystem crossing is favoured when a good overlap exists between vibrational wave functions of the excited singlet state, S1, with vibrational wave functions of the triplet state, T1 [Figure 1.15, (1.7)].
+Figure 1.16 shows how the formation of a triplet state typically takes place.
+The triplet state is usually also populated from the vibrational ground state of an excited singlet state, $S_1(\nu'=0)$ .
+The corresponding transition, $S_1 \leadsto T_1$ , is called intersystem crossing.
+As in the case of internal conversion, intersystem crossing is favoured when a good overlap exists between vibrational wave functions of the excited singlet state, S1, with vibrational wave functions of the triplet state, T1 [Figure 1.16, (1.7)].
 In comparison to fluorescence or internal conversion, the process of intersystem crossing is usually a lot less probable.
-Intersystem crossing requires a change of the total spin of the electron which corresponds to a change of the angular momentum.
+Intersystem crossing requires a change of the total spin of the electron that corresponds to a change of the angular momentum.
 However, it is a fundamental law that the overall angular momentum of an isolated system must remain constant.
 Because there are only very limited possibilities to compensate for the change in angular momentum such spontaneous flips in the spin of electrons are rather unlikely and are therefore called spin forbidden.
 Only when the change in the spin angular momentum can be compensated by certain mechanisms can such spin flips happen.
-An important example fur such a mechanism is spin-orbit coupling in which, in a classical picture, a change in the angular
+An important example fur such a mechanism is spin-orbit coupling in which, in a classical picture, a change in the angular momentum describing the electron movement around the nuclei compensates the spin flip.

-Figure 1.16 Schematic representation of typical absorption, fluorescence and phosphorescence spectra.
-On a wavelength scale the phosphorescence spectra usually appears somewhat broader in comparison to the fluorescence spectra.
-The reason is that the wavelength is not linearly proportional to the state energies (compare with (1.1)).
-Only on a wavenumber scale identical spacings of the vibrational bands can be expected.
+After intersystem crossing, vibrational excitation is also usually generated, which is again dissipated within femto- to picoseconds until the molecule fluorescence spectrum.
+The reason is that wavelengths are not linearly proportional to the state energies (compare with (1.1)).
+Only on a wavenumber or frequency scale really identical spacings of the vibrational bands can be expected.